 Challenges Ahead

-- Roadside trees in Town neighborhoods were often planted at the same time using the same tree species; these trees will reach the end of their lifespans at the same time, and will fail in large numbers if attacked by pests specific to those trees (Emerald Ash Borer, Asian Long Horned Beetle, Lantern Bug, Gypsy Moth)
+- Roadside trees in Town neighborhoods were often planted at the same time using the same tree species; these trees will reach the end of their lifespans at the same time, and will fail in large numbers if attacked by pests (Emerald Ash Borer, Asian Longhorn Beetle, Lantern Bug, Gypsy Moth) specific to those trees

 - The spreading of roadway salt during the winter months creates harsh conditions for trees